 PERMIT IMPRINT: Pre-sorted mail used by bill pay services, such as online home banking.

 If you use these types of postage, the USPS will not postmark your mail.
-You will be charged a 10% penalty and a $45 fee, if applicable, if we do not receive your mailed payment by the delinquency date.
+You will be charged a penalty and fee, if applicable, if we do not receive your mailed payment by the due date.

 Purchase and complete a CERTIFICATE OF MAILING from the USPS, which is a receipt that provides evidence of the date that your mail was presented to the USPS for mailing.
 It can only be purchased at the time of mailing through the USPS.
 The USPS charges a fee for this service.